Looking for the best things to do in Winnipeg, Canada? Then you’ve come to the right place!

 In the summertime, The Forks is a great place to lounge around, grab some ice cream, and soak up the summer vibes – but in the winter, it becomes a mecca for winter sports and activities.

-Back to where the Buffalo roam, snowshoeing at FortWhyte Alive is a quintessential thing to do in Winnipeg come winter.
+Back to where the Buffalo roam, exploring the natural expanse of FortWhyte Alive is a quintessential thing to do in Winnipeg come winter.
+They provide excellent winter activities such as snowshoeing, tobogganing, ice fishing, and cross-country skiing (bring your own skis).

 Located in Downtown Winnipeg’s Crescent Drive Park, Thermea is dedicated to providing guests a full wellness experience through massage and thermotherapy.